ECToo/aa3rdparty/docs/kingston-readme.txt

 *** Other Info ***

-This map got created for the Alien Arena Sponsor Kingston-HyperX
+This map was created for the Alien Arena Sponsor Kingston-HyperX

 *** Constructioninformation ***